Stacktical/stacktical.github.io/_posts/2020-12-04-report-part-2-beta-dsla-network-mainnet-ropsten-kovan.md

 The MVP Ðapp is the closest thing there is to the upcoming mainnet release, except for the use of test assets.
 The DSLA core development team will keep updating the MVP, until it reaches the functional and non-functional requirements set for the mainnet.

-## The missing parts of beta.dsla.network
+## The Missing Parts of beta.dsla.network

 During the beta, we did not manage to ship bDSLA withdrawal and claiming features within the allocated time.
 A series of reliability incidents highlighted point of failures in the beta architecture, and hindered our ability to develop in realtime, hackathon conditions.